Elektrikar/KOP-stranka/README.md

 ## To Do
 ### Fixes
- - fix productQuantityActions (only works after second click on add to cart)
  - fix price formatting (1,339,00 € -> 1 339,00 €)
  - fix cart image displaying